gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_follower.rst

 ----------------------------------------

 | Create some constants so that the values can be changed in one place when testing the performance of the buggy.
-| Set a ``CHANGETHRESHOLD`` constant to be the minimum change in the line sensor reading when the colour below it is no longer full white.
+| Set a ``CHANGETHRESHOLD`` constant to be the minimum change in the line sensor reading when the colour below it is no longer fully white.
 A value of 40 works seems to work well.
 | The buggy should only move slowly so that it doesn't go too far over the black line.
 Hence the speed settings must be very low.
+Speeds of 1 work best for the tracks provided.
 | Set a ``MAXSPEED`` constant to be the speed for the motors when going straight forward.
 | Set a ``MAXTURN`` constant to be the speed for the outside motor on a turn which needs to be greater than the speed of the inside motor.
 | Set a ``MINTURN`` constant to be the speed for inside motor on a turn.
 This is best if it is negative so it goes backwards.
-| Set a ``MOTORTIME`` constant to be 20 ms for the motors to run before stopping and checking line sensors again.
+| Set a ``MOTORTIME`` constant to be 20 ms for the motors to run before stopping and checking the line sensors again.

 .. code-block:: python